sarathme/React_Cards_Task_Day_22/README.md

 1. I created a javascript Array containing card details for 3 cards.

-2. Looped through the details array and render individual card using the respective card details by passing it as a prop
+2. Looped through the details array and render individual card using the respective card details by passing it as a prop.

 ```js
 const cardDetails = [